AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace.md

 Now, this is where my software engineering knowledge becomes useful.
 Inheritance, composition, SOLID and DRY.
 This forms the basis of my DataPredict™ library and a first release made to the public through Roblox DevForum.
 At the same time, I also asked the moderators to delete the MDLL's Roblox DevForum post so that they don't go to the outdated resources.
 Frankly, I should have actually link it to DataPredict™'s Roblox DevForum post instead.

 It started off with a normal machine learning library in the first year.
 People don't really understand the use cases.
 Me neither.
 All I know is that I want to be the first one to have a comprehensive machine learning library for Roblox.
+Someone criticized the poor documentation back then and I realized he was correct as I was too excited in releasing the DataPredict™ library.
+So I ended up doing a better job in documentation, which ended up helping DataPredict™'s reputation and ended up paying off in the long term.

 Then the introduction of deep reinforcement learning library in the second year.
 This came from people asking for self-learning AIs.
 I ended up accepting it and built it.